ukparliament/Orchestration/readme.md

 already published elsewhere by Parliament.
 The data retrieved is stored in the GraphDB by the *Functions* in a consistent format for further use.

-Control of execution is managed by an `Logic app` defined in Azure.
+Control of execution is managed by an `Logic app` (also called a Workflow) defined in Azure.
 Each `Logic app` is defined through a JSON file which uses an ARM template to implement the desired functionality.
 The `Logic app` is exported from Azure using the *Logic App Code View* operation.
-This JSON file is saved in VSTS and implemented in Azure using a *Step*.
+This JSON file is saved in VSTS and deployed in Azure within a *Step* of a deployment.

-For instance:
+For example:
-* The `Logic app` *getlist-membermnis* reads the list of Members from data.parliament.uk/membersdataplatform/open/OData.svc/Members
+* The `Logic app` *getlist-membermnis* reads the list of Members from [here](http://data.parliament.uk/membersdataplatform/open/OData.svc/Members)
-* The *getlist-membermnis* `Logic app` processes each of the entries returned by the external call
+* The *getlist-membermnis* `Logic app` processes each of the Members returned by the *external* data source
-* *getlist-membermnis* sends a message for each of the Members ...
+* *getlist-membermnis* sends a message to the MessageBus for each Member ...
-* ... which are subscribed to by *processlist-membermnis* in the latest `data-orchestration_yyyymmss_` Resource Group The deployment of these components can be seen under `Deploy Logic Apps code` [here](https://data-parliament.visualstudio.com/Platform/_release?releaseId=952&definitionId=16&_a=release-logs)
+* ... which are subscribed to by *processlist-membermnis* in the latest `data-orchestration_yyyymmss_` Resource Group

+The deployment of these components can be seen under `Deploy Logic Apps code` [here](https://data-parliament.visualstudio.com/Platform/_release?releaseId=952&definitionId=16&_a=release-logs)